atomhand/dominions-mod-support/README.md

 # dominions-mod-support README

-This extension provides syntax highlighting, autocomplete and hover information on commands.
+This extension provides syntax highlighting, autocomplete and hover information on commands, and an inline editor for bitmask parameters.

 ## Features